ali-tuffaha/one-chronos-dark-pool-etl/ASSUMPTIONS.md

 - Header is always at the first row.
 - We should skip empty lines when reading csv file.
 - Symbols and fills files are small enough to fit in memory.
+- Trades are streamed rather than loaded into memory to support large file sizes.
 - Parse failures in symbols and fills files are logged and skipped.
 Not written to exceptions report.

 ### Parsing: